infinitered/ruby-xcdm/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+## Premium Support

+[ruby-xcdm](https://github.com/infinitered/ruby-xcdm), as an open source project, is free to use and always will be.
+[Infinite Red](https://infinite.red/) offers premium ruby-xcdm support and general mobile app design/development services.
+Email us at [hello@infinite.red](mailto:hello@infinite.red) to get in touch with us for more details.